2. Igneous Rocks

 Convection cells must have developed in the Earth’s Mantle at a very early stage, consequently initiating the differentiation of the elements composing the original magma.
 Just like foam in a boiling pot, the less dense elements accumulated at the top of the up flow side of the convection cells, concentrating at the surface and consolidating into a “crust”, thus creating the continents.

-• If the two plates have identical densities (continents), the collision, obduction, will cause the formation of mountains, like the Himalayas, caused by the collision of the Indian and the Asia plates.
+• When converging plates have identical densities (continents), the collision, obduction, will cause the formation of mountains, like the Himalayas, formed by the impact of the Indian and the Asia plates.

 • Or, if one of the plates is heavier, it will be subducted under the other one, forming a trench like the one along the Asian western margin with its associated volcanic ring.